 What’s your role at Federated Hermes?

-What do you enjoy the most about your current role?
+What do you most enjoy about your current role?

 How would you characterise your style as an investor?